MooersLab/latextips/README.md

 Most people think that I assembled my slides in PowerPoint.

 You can also assemble a poster in LaTeX by using one giant beamer slide.

+## Conclusion

+LaTeX meets all of my writing needs.
+I retain MS Word to collaborate when MS Word only collaborators.
+Furthermore, LaTeX supports my pursuit of the FAIR principles.